 Parent and Family Transition Tips

-Every family’s journey to this point is as unique as each student, and parents deserve respect for their years of advocacy in support of their son or daughter prior to the start of college.
+Every family’s journey to this point is as unique as each student, and parents deserve respect for their years of advocacy in support of their child prior to the start of college.
 We acknowledge that this time is a transition for parents, too, as your role shifts from being an advocate to becoming a cheerleader.

 Your role might have changed, but your involvement and guidance remains important.
 A parent's active support can be a welcome influence in a student's successful transition to the post-secondary environment.